 Outside we ventured.
 Many bike commuters decided against riding, thinking the bus would be a safer option.
 Or, they drove.
 I rode.

 On a hilly part of my commute, the buses couldn’t make it up the hills and slid backward on a 3% grade.
 I passed a dump truck sliding backwards on another hill.
 Then I braked wrong again, (it’s hard to not grab that front brake when your nervous) and fell into fluffy snow right by an elementary school.
 My bike ride was so slow, I showed up an hour late, safe and happy.

 Now that I’m in Montana, I’ve accumulated even more winter bike gear, including bar mitts and studded tires that I didn’t put on right away.
 “I’ll put them on after the first snow,” I thought to myself.

 It snowed.
-And on a fateful Wednesday on my way home from the grocery store, studded tires at home, loaded down with beer, cuties, and a few other groceries, I slipped on a big patch of ice going through a roundabout.
+And on a fateful Wednesday on my way home from the grocery store, studded tires at home, loaded down with beer, cuties (the citrus), and a few other groceries, I slipped on a big patch of ice going through a roundabout.